indigoparadox/dsekai/README.md

 Items in the tools/ and check/ subdirectories may depend on the src/ directory freely.

+## Documentation

+Some attempt has been made at documentation with [doxygen](https://www.doxygen.nl/index.html).
+Simply run doxygen in the project root in order to generate HTML documentation under doc/.

+This is a work in progress.

 ## Resources

 This engine uses OS-level resources where it can to store assets.
 On platforms without this facility, assets are converted into headers during compile time and referenced via the same resource-loading mechanisms.